Positive trend on the stock markets

-As in the previous year, free float as defined by Deutsche Börse AG amounted to 54.0% as at the end of 2020.
-The most recent change took place on September 17, 2013, when our major shareholder, the IHO Group, Herzogenaurach, Germany, announced the sale of 7.8 million Continental shares, reducing the shareholding in Continental AG from 49.9% to 46.0%.
+As in the previous year, free float as defined by Deutsche Börse AG amounted to 54.0% as at the end of 2021.
+The most recent change took place on September 17, 2013, when our major shareholder, the IHO Group, Herzogenaurach, Germany, announced the sale of 7.8 million Continental shares, reducing its shareholding in Continental AG from 49.9% to 46.0%.

 Share of free float in the USA rises further